scumbug/joplin-web/README.md

 copy env.sample to .env

+then set :

-then set the JOPLIN_PATH to the database
+* the `JOPLIN_PATH` to the database
+* the `JOPLIN_TOKEN` you have in the Webclipper config page in Joplin

+If you plan to use joplin-terminal and not the WebClipper, in your `.env` file, set `API_USE_JOPLIN_WEBCLIPPER` to `False` then joplin-web will switch of API calls from Rest to command line.

 #### Database